Pacific Robin

 About the Pacific Robin

 The Pacific Robin belongs to the family Petroicidae, within the order Passeriformes.
-These birds typically live 4 years with a maximum recorded of 7 years.
+These birds typically live average 5 years, with a recorded maximum of 7 years..

 How to Identify a Pacific Robin